mmistakes/minimal-mistakes/docs/_docs/04-upgrading.md

 For more information on [installing gems from git repositories](http://bundler.io/v1.16/guides/git.html) consult Bundler's documentation.

-## Remote Theme
+## Remote theme

-When setting `remote_theme: "mmistakes/minimal-mistakes"` in your `_config.yml` you may also optionally specify a branch, [tag](https://github.com/mmistakes/minimal-mistakes/tags), or commit to use by appending an @ and the Git ref.
+When setting `remote_theme: "mmistakes/minimal-mistakes@4.13.0"` in your `_config.yml` you may also optionally specify a branch, [tag](https://github.com/mmistakes/minimal-mistakes/tags), or commit to use by appending an @ and the Git ref.

 For example you can roll back to release 4.8.1 with `mmistakes/minimal-mistakes@4.8.1` or a specific commit with `mmistakes/minimal-mistakes@bbf3cbc5fd64a3e1885f3f99eb90ba92af84063d`).
+For a complete list of theme versions consult the [releases page](https://github.com/mmistakes/minimal-mistakes/releases).

 To update the theme on GitHub Pages you'll need to push up a commit to force a rebuild.
 An empty commit works well if you don't have anything to push at the moment: